 At low speeds with the inline-5, there is sufficient punch to handle the cut and thrust of city driving.
-But when faced with freeway merging and inclines, the 2009 Hummer H3T grows winded, a result of its insufficient power for the vehicle's 4,900 pounds and bricklike aerodynamic efficiency.
+But when faced with freeway merging and inclines, the 2010 Hummer H3T grows winded, a result of its insufficient power for the vehicle's 4,900 pounds and bricklike aerodynamics.
 The H3T Alpha fares better.
 Throttle response is crisper with the V8 and it pulls harder through the midrange, but again, due to the considerable mass at hand, it's not the massive transformation one might expect.

-Even though the H3T's longer wheelbase makes it less maneuverable on trails than the regular H3, it's still basically unstoppable when equipped with the Adventure Package.
+Even though the H3T's longer wheelbase makes it less maneuverable on trails than the regular H3, it's still basically unstoppable when equipped with the Adventure package.
 With 9.5 inches of ground clearance, loads of wheel travel, aggressive approach and departure angles, oversized all-terrain tires and standard skid plates, the H3T can pretty much go anywhere without taking damage.
 Given this off-road capability, the H3T performs admirably on pavement, with decent stability at speed.
 The ride is surprisingly smooth and belies the H3's tough-truck nature.
 But we would still advise you to steer clear of the H3T if you never intend to take it off the beaten path.

 Although the overall design is fairly handsome, the H3T's rather plain interior doesn't quite match its macho exterior.
 Build quality is solid, but the H3T's competitors utilize nicer materials.
 Also, stereo and climate interfaces aren't as user-friendly as those found in other GM vehicles.
 Still, the versions with the leather seating have an attractive two-tone color scheme along with contrasting piping on the seats, which spruces things up.

 The seats are comfortable, though many drivers may take issue with the high beltline and low-profile window design, as they lead to lousy outward visibility.
 Rear-seat passengers enjoy ample legroom and decent support, but taller folks may find themselves uncomfortably close to the roof.
-The cargo box is about 5 feet long; though this is about the same as the offerings from the H3T's chief rivals, they typically offer 6-foot boxes as well.
+The cargo box is about 5 feet long; though this is about the same as the standard offerings from the H3T's chief rivals, they typically offer 6-foot boxes as well.